A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Foundational Methods for

-\paragraph{Linear Programming}~ One of the earliest methods for \irl{} is Ng and Russell's~\cite{Ng2000}, which takes in the expert's policy as input.
-It formulates a linear program to retrieve the reward function that not only produces the given policy as optimal output from the complete MDP, but also maximizes the sum of differences between the value of the optimal action and that of the next-best action for every state.
+An early and foundational method that optimized the margin given in Eq.~\ref{eqn:Q-margin} is Ng and Russell's~\cite{Ng2000}, which takes in the expert's policy as input.
+It formulates a linear program to retrieve the reward function that not only produces the given policy as optimal output from the complete MDP, but also maximizes the margin shown above.
 In addition to maximizing this margin, it also prefers reward functions with smaller values as a form of regularization.

-We may express the reward function as a linear and weighted sum of basis functions, $\hat{R}_E(s)=w_1 \phi_1(s) + w_2 \phi_2(s) + \ldots + w_k \phi_k(s) = w^T\phi$, where $\phi_i:S\to \mathbb{R}$ is a basis function and weight $w_i \in \mathbb{R}$ for all $i \in \{1,2\ldots k\}$.
-For spaces which are not discrete or small-sized, the constraints defined for each discrete state must be generalized to the continuous state space, or algorithm can sample a large subset of the state space and restrict the constraints to these sampled states only (as Ng and Russell suggested).
+Under the assumption that each trajectory in a demonstration reflects a distinct policy and the reward function is expressed as a linear and weighted sum of feature functions, Ratliff et al.'s~\cite{Ratliff2006} maximum margin planning (\textsc{mmp}) associates each trajectory $\tau_i \in \mathcal{D}$ with an MDP.
+While these MDPs could differ in their state and action sets, and the transition functions, they share the same reward function.
+The desired reward weight vector $\bm{w}$ is obtained by solving a quadratic program that is constrained to have a positive value on the margin given in Eq.~\ref{eqn:value-diff-MMP} with the right-hand side of the margin augmented by a regularizing loss term $l_i^T \psi$ that quantifies the closeness between the demonstrated and other behaviors.

+Using the same margin as in Eq.~\ref{eqn:value-diff-MMP} and the regularizer, Ratliff et al.~\cite{Ratliff2009} improves on {\sc mmp} in a subsequent method called {\em learn to search (\textsc{learch})}.
+Figure~\ref{LEARCH_iteration} explains how an iteration of \textsc{learch} increases the cost (decreases the reward) for the actions that cause deviation between the learned and demonstrated behaviors.
+For optimization, \textsc{learch} uses an exponentiated functional gradient descent in the space of reward functions (represented as cost maps).
+Later, Silver et al.~\cite{Silver2008} introduced a gradient normalization technique for \textsc{learch} to allow for suboptimal demonstrations as input.